Message from Becki & Shawn

 Will I Have to Wear a Mask?

-Starting on March 13, the government will ease its mask-wearing recommendations.
-You will no longer need to wear a mask, except on crowded trains during rush hour and at businesses requiring masks.
+On March 13, the government eased its mask-wearing recommendations.
+You no longer need to wear a mask, except on crowded trains during rush hour and at businesses requiring masks.

 Preschool children don’t need to wear a mask.
 See details here.